Humblee

 Authentication and roles

 Sessions are managed by the framework.
 Call Core::auth($role) to check whether the current user has a given role before executing protected logic.
 Roles are stored as integers and cached in the session on first check.
+See Users & Roles for the full role list and patterns.

 CSRF protection